sanel/Fl_Highlight_Editor/MANUAL.md

 ## Some obligatory terms

 Before we continue explaining widget details and internals, let we describe some terms used in this manual.
-If you are using Emacs, you will find these terms quite familiar.
+If you used Emacs before, you will find these terms quite familiar.

 ### mode